sr2-sabi/Sabrina-Rodriguez-Portfolio/final-project-part-two.md

 ## Drafted Visualizations

 I have developed several draft visualizations that anchor my storyboard.
 The socioeconomic comparison table shows that Cancer Alley has a much higher percentage of Black residents, lower income, and greater vulnerability compared to the state and national averages.
 The ArcGIS petrochemical facility map provides detail on specific plants, like Addis Carbon Black and BASF Geismar, and makes visible how these facilities cluster along the river.
 A second Cancer Alley distribution map uses color coding to highlight density across the tract.

-The next step will be to build a forecasting visualization for petrochemical plants that connects the lessons of Cancer Alley to present-day siting decisions.
-This will be paired with an overlay of demographic data, emphasizing inequities in exposure and health risks.
-The story will close with a policy-focused panel, where I translate the data into a clear set of recommendations for policymakers.
+My next step is to build a forecasting visualization that carries lessons from Cancer Alley into present-day siting decisions, paired with demographic overlays to spotlight inequities.
+I’ll close with a policy panel that translates the visuals into actions.
+I will also focus on major cities that have been affected or will be affected like Virginia, Louisiana, and California.

-I plan to use shorthand to deliver my story and begin with the history of Cancer Alley.
-I will focus on the growth of petrochemical facilities over time.
-I will demonstrate a timeline and how it continues to harm the communities nearby.
-I will then explain why these oil companies are building their facilities near these communities and then show statistics on the effects it has on the community, like causing cancer rates.
-The goal of this project is to forecast the implementation of policy and the positive effects it should have on the community.
-I will also show the worsening effects that building new datacenters and plants in this area will have over time.
-By the end of my storyboard, I will show what different community organizations have done to mitigate the problem, and eventually provide a mini policy brief on what politicians should focus on to prevent further damage.

-# User research

 ## Target audience